FoxHelms/SpatialComputingTests/README.md

 ## TODO

+- [ ] Optimize hand and tap detection
-- [ ] Write ESP32 cam script that treats a finger tap as a kafka event
+- [ ] Write script that treats a finger tap as a kafka event